 ROLE OF WASREB IN LICENSING WATER SERVICES BOARDS

-The Water Act 2002 gives Wasreb the mandate of licensing Water Services Boards.
+The Water Act 2016 under Section 72, gives Wasreb the mandate of licensing Water Services Boards.
 The Licence is therefore a statutory requirement which gives the Water Services Boards (WSBs) the power to provide water services.
 As tool for regulating the sector, the Licence sets out the conditions and targets of performance WSBs should to ensure quality in service provision.

 Before being issued with a licence, a Water Services Boards (WSB) should satisfy Wasreb that: